 The fit and proper standards of the SCOR Group are embedded in the SCOR Group Fit and Proper policy.
 These standards consist of fit and proper principles, and criteria to be used to assess whether a person could be considered as fit and proper.
 The policy also includes an assessment process to be complied with.
-The SCOR Group Fit and Proper Policy has been adopted by SCOR UK.
+The SCOR Group Fit and Proper Policy has been adopted by SCOR UK which also assists with ensuring compliance with PRA/FCA requirements.
 These elements are further detailed below.